Enrico Vezzalini: Biography

 From 22 July 1944 to 15 January 1945 Vezzalini was prefect of Novara; there he directed operations against the partisans, especially in the Ossola Valley, and there he was reached by the "Tupins", commanded by Captain Carlo Tortonesi, which effectively became his bodyguard.
 A special police squad called "Squadraccia" also operated at his orders, first commanded by police commissioner Emilio Pasqually and later by Lieutenant Vincenzo Martino.
 The two units, on the orders of Vezzalini, spread terror throughout the province of Novara, committing countless atrocities of which the best known was the Novara massacre of 24 October 1944, in which eleven partisans were tortured and executed.
 On 22 September 1944, Vezzalini ordered the arrest and internment in concentration camps "of all male relatives, aged 15 to 65, of draft dodgers, deserters and bandits", as well as the confiscation of their assets.
 After being dismissed from his post as prefect in January 1945, he went to Bologna, but was expelled by the local German command, which accused him of sowing panic among the population with the atrocities committed by his men; he then moved to Modena and later to Genoa, where he was appointed Inspector of the Republican Fascist Party.

 In the closing days of the Italian Social Republic, in late April 1945, Vezzalini left Genoa for Como, where he joined Mussolini and the other leaders of the Italian Social Republic.
 He tried to organize a column of armed vehicles in an attempt to head north, but was arrested by the partisans at a roadblock.
-After the war he was tried by the Extraordinary Court of Assize of Novara (future President of the Italian Republic Oscar Luigi Scalfaro was public prosecutor at his trial), and in June 1945 he was and sentenced to death by firing squad, together with five members of the gangs that had operated at his orders.
+After the war he was tried by the Extraordinary Court of Assize of Novara (future President of the Italian Republic Oscar Luigi Scalfaro was public prosecutor at his trial), and in June 1945 he was and sentenced to death for treason and first-degree murders only under Italian law by firing squad, together with five members of the gangs that had operated at his orders.
 The execution was carried out at the Novara shooting range on September 23, 1945.